The Whittier Police Department's Administration Division handles a variety of vital tasks that support the overall operations of the organization:

 Community Relations / Press Information

-The Community Relations Officer and Civilian Coordinator are responsible for programs that deal with the general public, from seniors to pre-schoolers.
+The Community Relations Officer is responsible for programs that deal with the general public, from seniors to pre-schoolers.
 Crime prevention programs include educating our residents and business community through "Business/Neighborhood Watch" and school programs to help them recognize and avoid criminal activity.
-From home protection, drug and gang education, and "Officer Ed" programs, the Community Relations Officer and Coordinator help the Police Department and the community work towards the same goals of making the city a better and safer place to live.
+From home protection, drug and gang education, and "Officer Ed" programs, the Community Relations Officer helps the Police Department and the community work towards the same goals of making the city a better and safer place to live.
 Media Relations is another facet of this assignment.

 Grants / Special Project Management